joagre/ratatoskr/ideas/r.md

 ## The interactive shell

-The `sa` runner is also capable of launching an interactive Satie
+The `sa` runner is also capable of launching an interactive shell:
-shell:

 ```
 $ sa --shell